CNS capillary telangiectasiae(s) are small, asymptomatic low flow vascular lesions of the brain.

 Occasionally there may be associated intracerebral haemorrhage, although a direct causative relationship has not been established beyond a doubt.

 They are comprised of dilated capillaries and are interspersed with normal brain parenchyma with a thin endothelial lining but no vascular smooth muscle of elastic fiber lining.
 This is in contrast to cavernous malformations (cavernous haemangiomas) which have no normal brain within their confines.

-Capillary telangiectasias are most are located within the brainstem and pontine regions, and are more commonly multiple.
-They have only become widely recognised in the radiology community following introduction of MRI, as they are invisible both on CT and DSA 2-5.
+Capillary telangiectasias are mostly located within the brainstem and pontine regions and are commonly multiple.
+They have only become widely recognised in the radiology community following the introduction of MRI, as they are not seen on CT and DSA 2-5.